Debug your first AGL application

 Set logging file, default

-Use native gdb mode instead of remote XDS server mode.
+Use native gdb mode instead of remote XDS mode.

 Project ID you want to build